apuzakov/docker-1/unison/README.md

 # usage

-Now you can run a synchronization as following
+Now you can run a synchronization any time as following

 ```
 sudo docker run -it --rm --volumes-from unisondata thomass/unison